Eloope Logo

 Following these guidelines ensures smooth trip management from planning through settlement.

 Planning phase best practices.
 Create the trip record before you travel, ideally when you first learn about the trip, to establish the framework early.
+Add complete itinerary details using the scan feature for booking confirmations to save time and reduce errors.
 Estimate costs conservatively by reviewing actual costs for similar past trips and adding a 10-15% buffer for unexpected expenses—it's better to return unused advance funds than to overspend.
 Get trip approval if your organization requires it, never booking travel before approval.
 Request cash advances 7-10 business days before your trip departure to allow time for the approval and disbursement process.
+Review any policy warnings and acknowledge them before submission.

 During your trip, maintain organization.
 Create expenses daily as you incur them rather than waiting until you return home when details are fuzzy and receipts might be lost.
 Link all expenses to the trip immediately as you create them—don't plan to link them later, as you'll forget.
 Keep all receipts organized in a dedicated envelope or folder to ensure nothing gets lost.
 Track whether you're paying by cash or card to help with reconciliation later.

 After your trip, complete the process promptly.
+Use the "Close Trip" feature to automatically create an expense report from all linked expenses.
 Submit your expense report within one week of returning while everything is fresh in your mind.
 Reconcile any cash advance promptly to avoid overdue status and complications.
 Review your actual costs versus estimated costs to learn from variances and improve future estimates.
-Note lessons learned about trip planning, booking, or expense management for your next similar trip.
+For recurring trips, use the duplicate feature to quickly set up your next similar trip.

 Trip with multiple travelers